junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > They both tasted the words, hearing it echoing in the empty air. *That's what they are.
 They're friends.*
 >
+> Cas tried very hard to remind himself that.
+>
+> And Dean, too.
+>
 > Sam made a small sound by shifting his feet on the grass.
 >
 > Cas pulled his gaze away.
 "We'll have to draw her out."
 >
 > He disliked the idea, again.
-For having to use Dean -- and Sam -- as baits to tempt fate.
+For having to use Dean -- and Sam -- as baits to tempt Fate.
 But it had to be done, for all of their safeties, which means he'd have to watch the brothers' every step from now on, for every single second.
-The saying went "Fate strikes when you least expect it," well, good thing is, they were expecting it now.
+The saying went "Fate strikes when you least expect it," well, good thing is, they *were* expecting it now.
 >
-> Castiel was never more tense when he watched the boys walk onto the street, sniffed by the wolf-like dogs, almost bumped by every single pedestrian, walked past the flying torches, and onto the street with all the construction works.
+> Castiel was never more tense when he watched the boys walk down the street, sniffed by the wolf-like dogs, almost bumped by every single pedestrian, walked past the flying torches, and onto the street with all the construction works.
 He didn't breathe, he didn't blink, he didn't glance back or look away.
 He couldn't.
 Dean and Sam's lives relied on his watch, and he'd do just that, watching them like it was the end of the world -- because to him, it was.
 >
+> *He couldn't lose them.
+He just couldn't allow that happen no matter what.*
+>
 > And he did it again, saving their lives at the last second before Fate struck.
 Castiel let out a pleased and relieved breath.
 He saved them again, just like the very first job he was given regarding Dean: Save him.
 He just had to keep saving him.
+It was the only thing mattered in the whole universe.

 <p style="text-align:right">-- <i>"Supernatural: My Heart Will Go On"</i> (2011) by Carver Edlund</p>